YW-Zhang94/CNN-SWS/README.md

 Run Do_train.cmd to train CNN.
-The parameters can be changed at ~/train/2_train/parameter.list Training dataset of paper is at ~/train/1_data.zip.
+The parameters can be changed at ~/train/2_train/parameter.list Link of training dataset in paper: https://web.mst.edu/~yzcd4/21a_CNN_SWS_data/1_data_train.zip
+        Download under ~/train/
         Unzip to use it.

 ---------------------------------------------------